 Legal Assistance from ADAP

 Recognizing that substance use by students may sometimes lead to legal consequences, ADAP counselors are able to provide counseling and support during the process of resolving legal problems.
-These situations may include driving while intoxicated (DWI) or driving under the influence (DUI), arrests for drug charges and other alcohol or other drug-related problems.

 - We offer educational groups for students with legal involvement during the fall and spring semesters to help students fulfill legally related educational requirements.